-- Add the boiled chickpeas, five (5) tablespoon of olive oil and process.
+- Add the boiled chickpeas, and five (5) tablespoons of olive oil and process.
 Ensure that you blend it really well so that the paste is nice and smooth.

 - Blend well till you get a really silken paste.
 I have to say this again and again.
 Though, If you like your hummus a little grainier, blend a little less and stop at a prior coarser paste.

-- Garnish it with pimento, za’atar spice and refrigerate till it cools down.
+- Garnish it with pimento, and za’atar spice and refrigerate till it cools down.